mateuszmalinowski/Learning-Smooth-Pooling/code/README.md

 modified [5] as the optimization method.
 For the purpose of the multilayer perceptron's interpretation we have adopted code from [6].
 The main file to modify is Configuration.m.
 However, it also contains some default values.
+CIFAR-10 and CIFAR-100 can be downloaded from [7] (matlab version).
 Questions should be sent to mmalinow@mpi-inf.mpg.de

 How to execute the code? -- Short Version